derickr/derickrethans-articles/202102180904-phpinternalsnews-76.rst

 In this episode of "PHP Internals News" I chat with Nikita Popov (`Twitter
 <https://twitter.com/nikita_ppv>`_, `GitHub <https://github.com/nikic/>`_,
-`Website <https://nikic.github.io/>`_) about two RFCs: Deprecate passing null to non-nullable arguments of internal functions, and Deprecate passing null to non-nullable arguments of internal functions.
+`Website <https://nikic.github.io/>`_) about two RFCs: Deprecate passing null to non-nullable arguments of internal functions, and Array Unpacking with String Keys.

 The RSS feed for this podcast is https://derickrethans.nl/feed-phpinternalsnews.xml, you can download_ this